NYULibraries/mediacommons/mediacommons_tne_import/README.md

 MediaCommons TNE Import
 ============

-Before running open copy default.settings.json as settings.json and fill the blanks.
-You also need to add the to settings.php the information of your Drupal 6 database.
+Copy default.settings.json as settings.json and fill the blanks.
+Also, add to your site settings.php the information of the Drupal 6 database(s) that will be migrated.

 ### Example: